oeway/pyotritonclient/README.md

 If you want to use outside pyodide, run `pip install pyotritonclient`.
 However, please note that you will need to provide your own http_client class.

-## Usage
-We provide utility functions to simplify the access:
+To execute the model, we provide utility functions to make it much easier:
 ```python
 import numpy as np
 from pyotritonclient import get_config, execute_model